jhogue/PE-Analog-Clock-icon-font/README.md

 The <code>&lt;span&gt;</code> for the minute hand is nested inside of the hour.
 The hour has <code>position: relative</code> while the minute has <code>position: absolute</code>.
 In this way, they can overlap each other to create a clock face and represent many different combinations of hour and minute.

+More information and samples in the <strong>index.htm</strong> file.

 <h2>Browser Support</h2>
 Browsers need to support <code>@font-face</code> as well as <code>:before</code> pseudo-elements.
 This font and CSS has been tested in: